What Does it Take to Be a Metal and Plastic Model Maker?

 - Set up and operate machines, such as lathes, drill presses, punch presses, or bandsaws, to fabricate prototypes or models.

-Skills Needed to be a Metal & Plastic Model Maker
+What Every Metal & Plastic Model Maker Should Know

 Operation and Control: Controlling operations of equipment or systems.